Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Individual Simulation Profiles

 \section{Individual Simulation Profiles}

 In Figure~\ref{fig:radpro_each} we present the full radial distributions of the quantities shown in Figure~\ref{fig:radpro} for each simulation individually, to highlight the differences potentially masked by their combination.
 Additionally, we show mass and volume-weighted mean profiles as a function of radius, to demonstrate the (lack of) sensitivity of radial profiles to the statistic used to calculate them.
-The $\tctff$ mean profiles are calculated excluding the small amount of high-entropy gas with negative cooling times.
+Values of these quantities at characteristic radii are quoted in Table~\ref{table:averaging}.
+The $\tctff$ mean profiles are calculated excluding the small amount of high-entropy gas with negative cooling times, which we interpret as IGM accretion that has not yet been shock heated.
 We see that the tail of high density, low temperature, and low entropy gas is a general feature of all simulation distributions, but the amount of mass and its radial concentration vary significantly from halo-to-halo at a given cosmological time.

+Similarly, Figure~\ref{fig:n_T_tcool_tff_each} shows the distribution of CGM gas in the $n$-$T$ domain for each individual simulation, as shown combined in Figure~\ref{fig:n_T_tcool_tff}.

 \bsp